Bhutan Travel Information

 We are here to make your trip to our country, one of the most enjoyable once-in-a-lifetime experiences.
 We will work with you to customize your trip to meet your specific and unique needs and arrange the necessary paperwork and flight details.We need at least 4 weeks to organize your trip, although this is extended to 12 weeks in high season where flights and accommodation are under great demand.

 WHAT TO EXPECT:

-Bhutan is safe place as crime rate is almost negligible.
+Bhutan is a safe place as the crime rate is almost negligible.
 The towns and cities are safe to enable you to roam without any danger

 Local time is 6 hours ahead of Greenwich Meantime (GTM), 30 minutes ahead of India and 1 hour behind Thailand and there is only one time zone across the country.

 The currency of Bhutan is called Ngultrum (Nu.)
 For economic reasons, the Bhutanese Ngultrum is equivalent to the Indian Rupees (Rs.) which is also accepted in the country as legal tender.
 Major currencies and travelers cheques can be exchanged in the banks and some hotels.

 1 US $ = NU 44.90 1 UK= Nu 73.18 1 Euro = Nu 62.05